gogins/csound-webserver-opcodes/README.md

 webserver_open_html i_webserver_handle, S_html_text [, S_browser_command]
 webserver_send i_webserver_handle, S_channel_name, S_message
 ```

-The following JavaScript interface can be used from the JavaScript context of
-a Web page opened by these opcodes.
-As far as possible, the methods of this
+### Protocols

+The Csound webserver opcodes provide asynchronous, bidirectional
+communications between Csound and Web pages hosted by Csound.

+#### Web Pages to Csound

+Web pages use a JavaScript interface to create a `Csound` object that uses
+`fetch` to send JSON-RPC calls and receive return values.
+The `Csound` object
+defines the following methods, which, as far possible, have the same names and
-interface are the same as those in `csound.hpp`:
+behavior as those in `csound.hpp`:
 ```
 CompileCsdText
 CompileOrc